9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/skullcandy-crusher-evo-bluetooth-headphones-7196-15:

-Total load time is 1.556 seconds
+Total load time is 3.911 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

 60% of JS is unused